RMCEP News

 News Articles

-The Rural Minnesota Central Employment Program (RMCEP) is committed to meeting local workforce needs while helping students get the right education and training to pursue their desired careers.
+The Rural Minnesota Concentrated Employment Program (RMCEP) is committed to meeting local workforce needs while helping students get the right education and training to pursue their desired careers.
 One way it accomplishes this is by sending career advisors to local schools.
 This allows students to receive personal learning plans that...

 I always knew I wanted to be a trucker since I was a kid.
 Growing up watching them go by hearing their air horns was so cool, but in my earlier years I had my priorities mixed up.
 Years of dead-end jobs, and many jobs lost.
 It wasn't until 2024...